COVID-19: testing, quarantine and healthcare

 Screening and testing:

-- If you have syptoms of COVID-19 (fever, cough, sore throat, loss of taste or smell), you must get tested to protect yourself and your loved ones.
+- If you have symptoms of COVID-19 (fever, cough, sore throat, loss of taste or smell), you must get tested at one of the accredited testing centers to protect yourself and your loved ones.

 - The personal data that is collected is kept confidential.
 There is no transmission to judicial authorities.
 If your test comes back positive, you will be contacted by telephone, and the health authorities will take care of contact tracing, respecting the confidentiality of your personal data.
 Your collaboration in this process is essential.